PKoopmann/pkoopmann.github.io/_pages/theses.md

 ======

-The aim of this project is to implement and evaluate a new method for learning description logic concept descriptions from examples.
-The idea is that an ontology is used together with a set of positive and negative examples.
-The aim is that to generate a concept that describes all positive, but none of the negative examples.
+The aim of this project is to implement and evaluate a new method for learning description logic concept descriptions from examples, based on recent advancements on non-classical reasoning.
+In this scenario, the ontology is used together with a set of positive and negative examples.
+The aim is then to generate a concept that
+describes all positive, but none of the negative examples.
 The learning procedure will be based on logical reasoning, that is, will use logical reasoning (with the help of existing tools) to compute the